create3000/x_ite/docs/_posts/components/Texturing/TextureCoordinate.md

 ## Overview

-TextureCoordinate specifies 2D (s,t) texture-coordinate points, used by vertex-based geometry nodes (such as IndexedFaceSet or ElevationGrid) to map textures to vertices (and patches to polygons).
+TextureCoordinate specifies 2D (s,t) texture-coordinate points, used by vertex-based geometry nodes (such as IndexedFaceSet or ElevationGrid) to map textures to vertices (and patches to NURBS surfaces).

 The TextureCoordinate node belongs to the **Texturing** component and its default container field is *texCoord.* It is available since X3D version 2.0 or later.